Sadfishing is the toxic social media trend most gen Zers are probably guilty of

 The findings went on to state how a person wrongly accused of sadfishing may be at risk of experiencing lowered self-esteem, anxiety and shame.
 They might also be discouraged from seeking support from family, friends, partners or support workers.
 Wikipedia additionally noted how the behavioural practice exposes younger people to bullies and predators—resulting in cyberbullying and child grooming online.

-Plea for attention or cry for help?
+Sadfishing: plea for attention or cry for help?

 So how can you discern sadfishing from genuine crises, especially if you’re not a mental health professional?
-According to Dr. Lindsey Giller, a clinical psychologist based in New York, “If someone posts about not wanting to live with direct or indirect expressions, such as ‘There is nothing to live for anymore’ or ‘People will be better off without me,’ it should be taken very seriously.”
+According to Dr. Lindsey Giller, a clinical psychologist based in New York, “if someone posts about not wanting to live with direct or indirect expressions, such as ‘There is nothing to live for anymore’ or ‘People will be better off without me,’ it should be taken very seriously.”

 “Talking about suicide can be a plea for help and it can be a late sign in the progression towards a suicide attempt,” the expert told Parade.
 The publication also added how people most at risk will show other signs in addition to talking about self-harm, such as a deepening depression, expression of feeling trapped, feelings of worthlessness or a preoccupation with death.
 “They may not post online if they are considering suicide or self-harm, while others may depend on the outlet because they’re more comfortable expressing themselves online.”